-Abandoned Cart – There are many different strategy positions regarding the use of an abandoned cart email.
+Abandoned Cart – Of the many “how to create a digital marketing strategy” posts out there, there are many different strategy positions regarding the use of an abandoned cart email.
 The basic thought is that a customer who has recently abandoned their cart could be persuaded back to the website to make a purchase.
 Sending this customer a reminder that they still have products in their cart and suggesting that they return and complete their purchase is the goal of the abandoned cart email.
 This email is typically automated to send within a specific time period following the cart abandonment.

 You will need to experiment with the specific content of this email and the timing following the customer’s cart abandonment to find out what works best for your business.
 Normally abandon cart emails are delivered anywhere from one hour to three days after the stalled purchase attempt.
 Many e-commerce retailers elect to offer a purchase incentive to entice would-be customers back to their website.
 Take the time to run tests with different content, incentives, and timing and you will discover the perfect combination for your customer base.